A compassionate therapy service with a specialism in alcohol and drug use

 In-person therapy in Hove or Lewes, East Sussex.

-Online sessions for clients who are elsewhere in the UK and abroad
+Online sessions for clients further afield in the UK and abroad.

 (as long as you can manage UK time!!)